Calibrated Multimodal Representation Learning with Missing Modalities: Introduction

 \section{Introduction}

-The empirical world is perceived by humans through diverse modalities, \textit{e.g.}, vision, audio, and text~\cite{ngiam2011multimodal,lu2023theory, xu2023multimodal, cao2025generalized,liang2021multibench,liang2023quantifying,xin2025lumina,lei2024vit,luo2025gui}.
+The empirical world is perceived by humans through diverse modalities, \textit{e.g.}, vision, audio, and text~\cite{ngiam2011multimodal,lu2023theory, xu2023multimodal, cao2025generalized,liang2021multibench,xin2025lumina,lei2024vit,gao2026omnimodal,lv2026spd}.
 For example, eyes capture the shape or colors of one real instance, ears detect, and human language records.
 Different reflections on the instance shape its abstract form \cite{huh2024position, tjandrasuwita2025understanding}, which connects heterogeneous modalities.
 The single sound you heard invokes your rough imagination in the brain.
-Multimodal representation learning \cite{radford2021learning, girdhar2023imagebind, chen2023vast, cicchetti2024gramian,liu2025continual, dufumier2024align, liu2025principled}, a key topic in multimodal learning, leverages aligned data to harmonize distinct unimodal encoders and bridges modalities, operating under this philosophy.
+Multimodal representation learning \cite{radford2021learning, girdhar2023imagebind, chen2023vast, cicchetti2024gramian, dufumier2024align, liu2026principled}, a key topic in multimodal learning, leverages aligned data to harmonize distinct unimodal encoders and bridges modalities, operating under this philosophy.

-Recent research learns multiple modalities simultaneously, rather than grounding one to another \cite{radford2021learning, wu2022wav2clip, xu2021videoclip, luo2022clip4clip,guzhov2022audioclip, zhang2022pointclip}, fostering greater synergy among them \cite{cicchetti2024gramian,giordano2025triangle,liu2025principled}.
+Recent research learns multiple modalities simultaneously, rather than grounding one to another \cite{radford2021learning, wu2022wav2clip, xu2021videoclip, luo2022clip4clip,guzhov2022audioclip, zhang2022pointclip}, fostering greater synergy among them \cite{cicchetti2024gramian,giordano2025triangle,liu2026principled}.
 To achieve multimodal alignment, they utilize geometric techniques to pull different unimodal representations together, ideally achieving a similar point (\textit{i.e.}, anchor).
-Unfortunately, it requires training on datasets with all modalities present, \textit{i.e.}, a complete set of modalities for one instance,

-thus ensuring an unbiased alignment.
+Unfortunately, it requires training on datasets with all modalities present, \textit{i.e.}, a complete set of modalities for one instance, thus ensuring an unbiased alignment.
 This introduces an inevitable challenge: collecting such comprehensive datasets is costly and contrasts with the prevalence of incomplete modality data, like paired data (\textit{e.g.}, vision-text \cite{jia2009imagenet, yi2024internvid, kepan2025openvid} or audio-text \cite{kim2019audiocaps, drossos2020clotho, wu2023large}).
 The disparity exists between different data, hindering a collective effect.
 In this paper, we frame this as a \textit{missing modality} problem that is underexplored in multimodal representation learning.